 When you’re in a rush, one option that you may turn to is a protein bar.
-They can be a great snack that is full of protein and fiber, or they can be high in sugar and carbohydrates.
+They can be a great snack that is full of protein and fiber… or they can be high in sugar and carbohydrates.
 When choosing a protein bar, it’s important to choose wisely.
 Here are some suggestions on what to look for.

-High in Protein
+2. High in protein

 You probably don’t want to go over about 30 grams of carbohydrate per bar, and this may even be too high depending on your health goals.
 The carbohydrates in the bar should be from healthy complex carbs like dried fruits, brown rice and oats.
-When reading the label, aim for 5 grams of added sugar or less per serving.
+When reading the label, aim for 5 grams or less of added sugar per serving.

-It never hurts to have a few extra “boosts” in your protein bar.
-Ingredients to look for are chia seeds, flax seeds, cacao, or dried blueberries.
+It never hurts to have a few extra boosts in your protein bar.
+Ingredients to look for are chia seeds, flax seeds, cacao or dried blueberries.
 These will add flavor and nutrition to your bar in just a few bites!